 Tip: As you grow old muscles lose their elasticity, and that is a reason why as we grow old, the risk for sprain and muscle teas increases.
 For example, lower back pains, upper back pains, and leg aches become part of life for most as we age.

-How to Increase Muscle Elasticity
+How To Increase Muscle Elasticity?

 Muscle Elasticity and flexibility is an important factor for both performing functional activities and achieving good athletic performance.
 It can be defined by the muscle’s ability to stretch, allowing one or two joints in series to increase its range of motion.